 There is pudding mix hidden inside that gives them great texture and makes them super delicious.
 So get your glass of milk ready, it’s cookie time!

 To be honest, before this batch I hadn’t had these cookies in years.
 But there was an era in my family where these were an absolute staple.

 My brother, Clint, was one of those kids who was in high school when September 11th happened.
-He and a bunch of his friends instantly new as soon as they graduated they would join the services.
+He and a bunch of his friends instantly knew as soon as they graduated they would join the armed services.

 And join they did.
 It was one of those moments that made you proud and scared at the same time.

 As he went of to Marine boot camp in California, we had been strictly warned against sending any sort of treats.
 Only send letters, and even then keep them simple.